EnigmaCurry/blogofile.com/_documentation/filters.rst

  * name - The human friendly name for the controller.
  * author - The name or group responsible for writing the controller.
  * description - A brief description of what the controller does.
- * url - The URL where the controller is hosted.
+ * url - The URL where the controller can be downloaded on the authors site.

 These are just the default settings, a filter author may provide as many configuration settings as he wants.